thortiede/sbml4j-compose/README.md

 Use this docker compose file to get sbml4j set up and start it using docker containers.

-This project uses the following docker images, make sure you have the latest version, or no version at all (in which case the latest version will be fetched on first startup):
+This project uses the following docker images, make sure you have the given version or the latest version, if none is given or no version at all (in which case the latest version will be fetched on first startup):

 1. alpine
-2. neo4j
+2. neo4j:4.1
 3. thortiede/sbml4j

 ### 1. Setup Database